 - tape to secure the tube to the child’s skin

 Find the most appropriate position for the child, depending on age and ability to co-operate.
 For example, an older child may be able to sit upright with support to their back and head.
-Younger children may sit on a parent/carer(s) lap, or an infant may be wrapped in a sheet or blanket (Royal College of Nursing 2003).
+Younger children may sit on a parent/carer(s) lap, or an infant may be wrapped in a sheet or blanket ( Royal College of Nursing 2003).

 Wash and dry hands thoroughly, put on non-sterile gloves and apron.

 Check that the tube is intact.
 The tube should be stretched to remove any shape retained from being packaged.
 If the tube has a guide wire, make sure it is correctly inserted in the tube and is not bent.
-Flush the tube with 10ml of water (Rationale 17).

-Measure the length of tube to be inserted.
+For infants and children: measure the length of tube to be inserted.
 Measure from the bridge of the nose to the ear lobe, then from the ear lobe to xiphisternum.
 The length of tube can be marked with indelible pen or a note taken of the measurement marks on the tube.

 Bend the child’s head slightly forward and gently pass the tube into the child’s nostril, advancing it along the floor of the nasopharynx to the oropharynx.
 At this point, ask the child to swallow a little water or offer a younger child their soother, to assist passage of the tube down the oesophagus until the required length of tube has been inserted.